Well-clipped cones under finite quotients and applications to the cone conjecture: Preliminaries

 If $G$ is a subgroup of $\mathrm{GL}(V)$, we denote by

 the {\it invariant subspace}.
 For a cone $\mathcal{C}$ in $V$ that is preserved by $G$, we denote by $\mathcal{C}^G:=\mathcal{C}\cap V^G$ the {\it invariant cone}.

 For a normal $\Q$-factorial complex projective variety $X$, we denote by $N^1(X)$ the finite dimensional real vector space of numerical equivalence classes of $\R$-divisors on $X$.
+On $X$, we say that a Cartier divisor $D$ is {\it movable} if its linear system $|D|$ is non-empty and has base locus of codimension at least $2$.
 In this space, we denote by $\Mov(X)$ the closure of the convex cone spanned by classes of movable Cartier divisors on $X$, and call it the {\it movable cone} of $X$.
-Unless otherwise stated, our lattice of choice in the Néron--Severi space $N^1(X)$ is the lattice of integral Weil divisors, which is preserved by the action of $\PsAut(X)$.
+Unless otherwise stated, our lattice of choice in the Néron--Severi space $N^1(X)$ is the lattice of integral Weil divisors, which is preserved by the action of $\PsAut(X)$ and denoted by $N^1(X)_{\Z\mathrm{-Weil}}$.
+For any subgroup $H <\PsAut(X)$, we use the superscript $H^*$ to denote the image of $H$ under the representation